Statistics 2011 – 12

 Such conditions provide for the development of a particular strength of human character, which Hanne possesses.
 She fell herself victim to routine surgery gone horribly wrong, and is now wheelchair bound.
 Nevertheless she continues to pursue her passion, bringing enjoyment to us all with her excellent photography.

 I feel exceedingly proud being able to count Hanne Hjermitslev as a personal friend.
-Please enjoy Hanne’s work and appreciate the tremendous effort she puts into getting the perfect shot.
+Please enjoy Hanne’s work and appreciate the tremendous efforts she puts into getting the perfect shot.

 * * *